clojure-cookbook/my-daemon/README.md

 ## Usage

-To run the application as a daemon, install `jsvc` or `procrun` (untested) and execte the following commands:
+To run the application as a daemon, install `jsvc` or `procrun` (untested) and execute the following commands:

 ```sh
 $ lein uberjar